Fear not! Today’s technology makes the root canal process virtually painless.

 In the past, root canal treatments were often painful.
 But with advances in dentistry and anesthetics, most people have little or no pain with today’s procedure.

-When would I need a root canal?
+Why would I need a root canal?

 Why is it important to prevent extraction?

 When a tooth is extracted and not replaced, the surrounding teeth may shift.
 This can affect how your teeth occlude or bite together.
 Missing teeth can also affect the overall health of your jaw.
-The bone in the area of the missing teeth will eventually start to resorb, affecting the strength and shape of your jawbone.
+The bone in the area of the missing teeth will eventually start to resorb, changing the strength and shape of your jawbone.
 Root canal procedures can prevent these problems from occurring by saving your existing teeth.

-Depending on the tooth that has received a root canal, a full coverage restoration like a crown may need to be placed.
+Depending on the tooth that has received a root canal, a full-coverage restoration like a crown may need to be placed.
 This will preserve the health and strength of the root canal treated tooth.
 Dental crowns are made from many different materials.
 We will choose the proper one for you based on where the tooth is located, your preference, and the amount of natural tooth that is left.